aatwi/tutorials/spring-jpa-testing/README.md

 # Faster Testing of the Repository Layer in Spring Applications

-In this project, I will show how to write tests for the repository layer in a Spring Application without running the server.
+In this project, I will show how to test the repository layer in a Spring Application without using SpringBootTest that runs the Spring Framework every time a test is ran.

-The main purpose of this approach is to make the tests run faster; thus, having a faster feedback loop.
+The main purpose of this approach is to make the tests in our Spring Application run faster; thus, having a faster feedback loop.

 ## Tutorial Description